-Under Resolution 16, which is conditional on the passing of Resolution 14, authority is sought to allow CCEP to buy back its own Ordinary Shares by way of market purchases (as such term is defined in section 693(4) of the Companies Act 2006), in accordance with specific procedures set out in the Companies Act 2006.
+Under Resolution 23, which is conditional on the passing of Resolution 21, authority is sought to allow CCEP to buy back its own Ordinary Shares by way of market purchases (as such term is defined in section 693(4) of the Companies Act 2006), in accordance with specific procedures set out in the Companies Act 2006.

-The minimum price, exclusive of expenses, which may be paid for an Ordinary Share on-market is $\in 0.01$ , its nominal value.
-The maximum price, exclusive of expenses, which may be paid for an Ordinary Share on-market is equal to 5% above the average market value for an Ordinary Share on any trading venue on which CCEP's Ordinary Shares are admitted to trading for the five business days immediately preceding the date of the purchase.
+The minimum price, exclusive of expenses, which may be paid for an Ordinary Share on-market is €0.01, its nominal value.
+The maximum price, exclusive of expenses, which may be paid for an Ordinary Share on-market is equal to the highest of: